Watch Medabots

 What Is Medabots?

-Medabots, known as Medarot (メダロット) in Japan, is a video game franchise that jumped on the Pokemon bandwagon like many others, starting with it's first game in 1997.
-The mainline series contains more than ten titles—only the (remake of the) second of which was localized—and a cartoon was released based on this title in 1999, with an English dub airing in 2001.The show's story follows 10 year-old aspiring Robattler Ikki Tenryou.
-He's strapped for cash, with no where near enough of an allowance from mom to buy an expensive Medabot for himself.
+Medabots, known as Medarot in Japan, is a video game franchise that jumped on the Pokemon bandwagon like many others, starting with it's first game in 1997.
+The mainline series contains over ten titles, only the (remake of the) second of which was localized, and an anime was released based on this title in 1999, with an English dub airing in 2001.The show's story follows 10 year-old aspiring Robattler Ikki Tenryou.
+He's strapped for cash, with nowhere near enough allowance from his mom to buy an expensive Medabot for himself.That is, until he finds a rare Medal of the Kabuto variety in the river one day— the soul of a Medabot which both powers it and determines its unique personality.The boy is able to scrape up enough cash for the remaining frame and body parts needed to for his Medabot, thanks to the mysteriously knowledgeable but generous store clerk from the nearby shop, and gets himself on his way to becoming the World Robattle Champion.Little does Ikki know that his new Medabot, named Metabee, has as unique and stubborn of a personality as he does.In simple terms: it's a show where the kids fight eachother with toddler-sized robots armed with weapons!

 It's A Genuinely Good Show

-It's a sorely underrated television series of the saturated Pokemon era that went under the radar.The plot and characters are well-written, funny, and fun to follow, which is consistent between the original Japanese and English dub.The show is also major eye candy.
-The entire production team is star-studded with amazing animation talents, making the overall visual quality of the show superb, and the fights between the Medabots especially top-notch!
+It's a sorely underrated television series of the saturated Pokemon era that went under the radar.The plot and characters are well-written, funny, and fun to follow, which is consistent between the original Japanese and English dubs.The show is also major eye candy.
+The entire production team is star-studded with amazing animation talents, making the overall visual quality of the show superb, with the fights between the Medabots being especially top-notch!
 Notable names include Tensai Okamura, Masahiro Andou, Hiroyuki Imaishi, Yoh Yoshinari, Toshiyuki Inoue, Masaaki Yuasa, Yukata Nakamura, and more.It's also a succinct series of 52 twenty-minute episodes, so it's a short but no-less fufilling commitment, compared to Pokemon, Digimon, and the like.

 Maybe you'll listen to someone else?